![]() |

 car makers.
 After some controversial copycat designs, the latest cars

 from Chery are essentially original.
-They are also much closer to the
+They are also closer to the

-world standard in technology and build quality, thanks to the
+world standards in technology and build quality, thanks to the

 employment of foreign consultants and its decent R&D facility.